County Work Crew - Inmates may participate in a county work program in conjunction with the Allegany County department of Public Works.

 Finally, the Allegany County Detention Center Library can act as a positive influence in inmates' lives.
 It is a safe place within the jail and is seen as a valuable place by many inmates.
 It provides a place of escape from the harsh realities of jail, a place to reflect on one’s life, grow, and find peace, and a place to productively spend free time.
 With a catalog of over two thousand books, inmates are able to check out books for a couple weeks at a time, providing a mental escape for inmates when they return to their blocks.
 Inmates can also seek to alter their life style by reading many of the self-help books located within it.

-The Detention Center employees a Re-entry Coordinator, who provides case management, referrals services and coordinating program activities for ex-offenders who have completed an active jail sentence, they also assist with connecting housing, employment, behavior health and substance abuse services.
+The Detention Center employees a Re-entry Coordinator, who provides case management, referrals services and coordinating program activities for ex-offenders who have completed their jail sentence.
+They also assist with connecting housing, employment, behavior health and substance abuse services.
 They meet with the inmates to understand their strengths and limitations to re-entering society upon release.

 The inmate submits an Inmate Request form to the coordinator, 30 days prior to their release.
 They receive a reply within 10 days.
 Often it’s as simple as supplying the inmate with proper clothing to leave the facility.
 Inmates who may have been arrested in the warm summer months but are being released in the winter will need proper attire just to survive the elements.
 The Coordinator facilitates these requests.

-The purpose of re-entry is simple.
+The purpose of re-entry is simple, but not easy.
 Be an agent of change to reducing recidivism.
 Be the conduit to Improving pre and post release services, and act as a facilitator to better prepare the inmate for release and connecting them with local community resources.

-JSAP (Jail Substance Abuse Program) In collaboration with the Allegany County Health Department, we provide an intensive substance abuse recovery program.
-Inmates within the program meet individually and in a group setting to receive counseling, treatment and referals.
+JSAP (Jail Substance Abuse Program) in collaboration with the Allegany County Health Department, we provide an intensive substance abuse recovery program.
+Inmates within the program meet individually and in a group setting to receive counseling, treatment and referrals.
+We are conducting the SBIRT (Screening, Brief Intervention, Referral to Treatment) model.
+Inmates are screened on numerous occasions, given intervention, and referred to treatment while incarcerated and upon release.

 The intended purpose of the Allegany County Adult Education program at ACDC is to provide for the inmates an opportunity to improve their academic skills.
 The areas which receive the greatest focus are reading and math, but also extend to writing, social studies and science.
 The ultimate goal is to help prepare each student with the academic tools needed to continue their education and/or enter the workforce upon their release from incarceration.